 (You can get coloured sand from educational suppliers or arts and crafts shops.)

-For an alternative to plastic glitter (all cheap glitter is plastic) – see the lustres sold at Lush.
+A big issue at many summer festivals is glitter, most of which is made of plastic.
+For an alternative to plastic glitter see the lustres sold at Lush.
 They use artificial mica which is a mineral and not plastic. (‘Biodegradable’ glitters are not all biodegradable and some still contain plastic).

 Above: how to find an alternative to plastic glitter – artificial mica lustres on Lush cosmetics by searching ‘Synthetic fluorphlogopite’ under ‘products’